Installation and customization

 The tests also ensure that as much APSW code as possible is executed including alternate paths through the code.
 95.5% of the APSW code is executed by the tests.
 In the source, there is a script that enables extra code that deliberately induces extra conditions such as memory allocation failures, SQLite returning error codes, Python APIs erroring etc. That brings coverage up to 99.6% of the code.

-A memory checker Valgrind and compiler sanitizer options are also used for further validation.
+Compiler sanitizers options are also used for further validation.

 To ensure compatibility with the various Python versions, a script downloads and compiles all supported Python versions in both debug and release configurations (and 32 and 64 bit) against the APSW and SQLite supported versions running the tests.